ryantd42/NY-Legislative-Git/2023/A7601B-2023/bill.md

  EFFECTIVE DATE OF THIS ARTICLE IS NOT REQUIRED TO CONTRIBUTE  SHALL  NOT BE  REQUIRED  TO MAKE ANY CONTRIBUTIONS AS A RESULT OF THIS SECTION.
+FOR THOSE MEMBERS REQUIRED TO CONTRIBUTE  TO  THE  RETIREMENT  SYSTEM,  SUCH
+ A. 7601--B  4

-FOR THOSE MEMBERS REQUIRED TO CONTRIBUTE  TO  THE  RETIREMENT  SYSTEM,  SUCH CONTRIBUTION  SHALL  BE TREATED IN THE SAME MANNER AS SPECIFIED FOR SUCH MEMBERS IN ARTICLE FOURTEEN OR FIFTEEN OF THIS CHAPTER.
+ CONTRIBUTION  SHALL  BE TREATED IN THE SAME MANNER AS SPECIFIED FOR SUCH MEMBERS IN ARTICLE FOURTEEN OR FIFTEEN OF THIS CHAPTER.
   § 2.
 Any past service payments required of a county as a result of the adoption  of  the benefits permitted by this act may be amortized over a period of up to ten years at the option of such county.
   § 3.
 This act shall take effect immediately.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
- A. 7601--A  4

   This bill would add Article 14-C to the Retirement and Social Security Law, creating county electable twenty-year  plans  covering  any  county correction  officers  and deputy sheriffs engaged directly in correction officer duties that aggregate at least fifty percent of their service.
 A county may elect to provide a retirement benefit equal to fifty  percent of  final  average  salary  after  twenty years of service.
 A county may further elect to provide for additional sixtieths for service in  excess of  twenty years.
 All service rendered as a correction officer, sheriff, deputy sheriff or undersheriff, a member or officer of the State Police, a paid firefighter, a police officer, or an  officer  of  any  organized fire department or police force will be creditable.
 The retirement bene- fit is not to exceed seventy-five percent of final average salary.
   If  this  bill  is  enacted during the 2024 Legislative Session, there will be an increase in the annual contributions of any  electing  county for  the  fiscal  year  ending  March  31,  2025, as approximated in the following table.
 In future years, these costs will vary as  the  billing rates of the affected members change.

  Current Plan  Article 14-C  Article 14-C
   20-Year Plan  20-Year Plan
   with additional sixtieths